janosgyerik/articles/hacking-contest-lessons/level2.md

 for example a session id,
 so that users don't need to login repeatedly.

-How do cookies really work?
+How do cookies work?
-Cookies are usually set by the server, by adding a `Set-Cookie` value in the header of an HTTP response.
+Cookies are set by the server, by adding a `Set-Cookie` value in the header of an HTTP response.
 Once a browser received a cookie, it will resend it to the server in every future request until it expires,